The awful German language (2)

 The title of this series is taken from a truly wonderful essay written in 1880 by Mark Twain as an appendix to his book A Tramp Abroad — if you do not know this piece you can google it, or read a PDF version here.

-In part one I described how hideously difficult and convoluted it is to get out your first sentence in German, “Give me the sugar” correctly.
+In part one I described how hideously difficult and convoluted it is for foreigners to get out a first sentence in German, for example the request “Give me the sugar”, correctly.

 Today I will delve in some of the idiosyncrasies that Mark Twain also wrote about, which make this language daunting.
 We start with a general description given by the great man: